TripleTheGreatDali/TripleTheGreatDali/README.md

 ⚡ Fun Fact: The internet started with just 4 computers in 1969—it's true!

-🌍 Languages: Fluent in English, Bangla, Chinese, Hindi, and Arabic.
+🌍 Languages: Fluent in English, Bangla, Chinese.